 • Post-operative inflammation

-• Burning or stinging upon application
+• Burning or stinging after application

 • Redness in the eye